localdevices/pyorc/docs/user-guide/index.rst

 * always access our latest code and use it within python
 * make your own application around *pyorc*.
-Think of a geospatial front end, a time series database management system or other
+Think of a geospatial front end, a time series database management system or other app.
 * we can introduce the latest science in our code.
 As we continuously develop, new methods will appear in our code which you can immediately use.
-No license costs!
+No license costs and full access to the code always!

 This user guide
 ---------------